MABLEY & CAREW COMPANY

 THE SHILLITO COMPANY

 The John Shillito Co.
 Started in 1830 at a store on west 4th St. next to the Post Office.
 The first two non-postcard images below show the store at this location.
 A new store was built there in 1857 (2nd image) but within 20 years it became much to small and built a new store on 7th Street.
-When John Shillito opened this store in 1878 at the southwest corner of 7th. & Race it was the largest department store in the country under one roof (last 2 images).
-It was modernized in 1938.
-This company is now known as Lazarus.
+When John Shillito opened this store in 1878 at the southwest corner of 7th. & Race it was the largest department store in the country under one roof with 840,000 sq. ft. of retail space (next 2 images).

 4th Street Store 7th & Race Store